Frequently Asked Questions

 Both Medical and Pharmacy (prescription drug claims) services accumulate toward the myOptions Plan deductible and maximum out of pocket amounts.

-A. There are three tax favored accounts available this year.
-Which you use, will depend on what medical plan you choose.
-The three accounts are a Health Savings Account (HSA), a Health Reimbursement Account (HRA), and we will continue to offer a Health Care Flexible Spending Account (FSA).
+A. There are two tax favored accounts available this year.
+Which you use will depend on what medical plan you choose.
+The tw0 accounts are a Health Savings Account (HSA) and a Health Care Flexible Spending Account (FSA).
 These accounts are described in more detail below.

 A. If you choose the myOptions plan and are not covered by another plan or claimed on another’s taxes, you are eligible to set up an HSA to pay for current health expenses and save for future qualified medical and retiree health expenses on a tax free basis.
-The account is owned and managed by the employee and funds remain in the account from year to year if not used for qualified ( medical , dental and/or vision) expenses.
+The account is owned and managed by the employee and funds remain in the account from year to year if not used for qualified (medical , dental and/or vision) expenses.
 Penalties may apply when funds are withdrawn to pay for anything other than qualifying medical expenses.
-If you leave the University, the funds in the account go with you.
-Both you and the University can contribute to the account.
-In 2013, the University will contribute to your HSA based on your enrollment date.
+If you leave the university, the funds in the account go with you.
+Both you and the university can contribute to the account.

 A: The HSA is owned and managed by the employee.

-A: The employee and the employer may both contribute up to the 2013 IRS annual limits of $3,250 for someone with individual coverage or $6,450 for someone with family coverage.
+A: The employee and the employer may both contribute up to the 2014 IRS annual limits of $3,300 for someone with self-only coverage or $6,550 for someone with family coverage.

 A: Yes.
 Similar to an IRA, you may invest a portion of your account balance in mutual funds available through HealthEquity HSA.

-A: For 2013, the maximum contribution set by the IRS for an individual account is $3,250 and the maximum contribution for family account is $6,450.
+A: For 2014, the maximum contribution set by the IRS for an individual account is $3,300 and the maximum contribution for family account is $6,550.
 Those of age 55 or older can make an additional “catchup” contribution of $1,000 per year.
-These limits apply to the total of what you and the University contribute.
+These limits apply to the total of what you and the university contribute.

 A: The HSA is in your name.
-It’s your account and goes with you if you leave employment with the university.
-If you’re on Medicare or go to another employer that doesn’t have a qualified high deductible plan, you can still use your HSA money for qualified medical expenses, but won’t be able to continue to make contributions.
+It is your account and goes with you if you leave employment with the university.
+If you are on Medicare or go to another employer that does not have a qualified high deductible plan, you can still use your HSA money for qualified medical expenses, but will not be able to continue to make contributions.

 A: The money continues to accumulate from year to year.
-You don’t lose the money left in your HSA or the interest it’s earned.
-It’s your money.
+You don’t lose the money left in your HSA or the interest it has earned.
+It is your money.